SRC-Handbook-Infrastructure-Team/srch/srch-website/src/markdown/privacy/whatIsPrivacy/whatIsPrivacy.md

 ### Access as a gateway

-Through this lens, privacy functions as {gate-we-can-open-close-to-others}.
+Through this lens, privacy functions {gate-we-can-open-close-to-others|as a gate we can open or close to others}.
  Using the example of a close friends list on social media, we open the access gateway by adding accounts to that list and close the gateway by removing them.

 ### Anti-informational definitions of privacy